ZhekehZ/Cpp-zip-utils/README.md

             std::cout << y;
         }

-        // Note: you can use `_sw` suffix (sw stands for std::string_view) for c-strings to avoid terminating zero
+        // Note: you can use `_sw` suffix (sw stands for std::string_view) for c-strings
+        //    to avoid terminating zero:
         for (auto const & [x] : zip("abc"_sw)) { /* x in [a b c] */ }
         ```
     - Zip result is also forward_iterable